jttoivon/data-analysis-with-python-spring-2019/project.rst

 Don't use additional cells, and do in each cell exactly as the instructions say.
 Save the file and run ``tmc test``.
 The tests read and execute directly the cells of the notebook.
-Make sure the notebook looks readable, and submit the resulting notebook to Moodle.
+Make sure the notebook includes you solutions and looks readable, and then submit the resulting notebook to Moodle.